RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

 There has been some discussion about whether Rexx should implement escape sequences in strings, that is, special combinations of characters that are translated to other characters, like ``"\r"`` for the carriage return character, ``"0D"X``, or ``"\n"`` for the line feed character, ``"0A"X``.
-Many languages implement these escape sequences, including NetRexx, and it would probably be a good idea that Rexx implemented them too.
+Many languages implement these escape sequences, including NetRexx, and it would probably be a good idea if Rexx implemented them too.
 The problem is, again, compatibility with existing
 programs: classic Rexx, as it is well known, does not implement escape sequences; if you want special characters, you have to resort to hexadecimal (or binary) strings.